sensedeep/dynamodb-onetable/README.md

 let transaction = {}
 await Account.update({id: account.id, status: 'active'}, {transaction})
 await User.update({id: user.id, role: 'user'}, {transaction})
-await table.transaction(transaction)
+await table.transaction('write', transaction)
 ```

 ## Why OneTable?

 DynamoDB is a great [NoSQL](https://en.wikipedia.org/wiki/NoSQL) database that comes with a learning curve.
-Folks migrating from SQL often have time adjusting to the NoSQL paradigm and especially to DynamoDB which offers exceptional scalability but with a fairly low-level API.
+Folks migrating from SQL often have a hard time adjusting to the NoSQL paradigm and especially to DynamoDB which offers exceptional scalability but with a fairly low-level API.

 The standard DynamoDB API requires a lot of boiler-plate syntax and expressions.
 This is tedious to use and can unfortunately can be error prone at times.
-I doubt that creating complex attribute type expressions, key, filter, condition and update expressions are anyones idea of a good time.
+I doubt that creating complex attribute type expressions, key, filter, condition and update expressions are anyone's idea of a good time.

 Net/Net: it is not easy to write terse, clear, robust Dynamo code for one-table patterns.